 The project had four stages:

 The pilot study demonstrated the value in asking about and looking for evidence of child-centred service responses for children affected by domestic and family violence who come to the attention of statutory child protection authorities.
-However, it was not without its challenges:
+It helped illuminate opportunities for system reform and service improvements.
+However, it was not without its challenges.
+The initial identification of child protection cases involving domestic and family violence from across the whole of Queensland was difficult.

 Gordon, C., Higgins, D., McArthur, M., & Scott, D. (2018).
 Literature review conducted for Phase 1 report: Service system responses to the needs of children to keep them safe from violence.
 Canberra: Institute of Child Protection Studies, Australian Catholic University.